• Blog

 O49: Red -> Out of order (60.928%)

 You can notice that a sequence of equal states (confirmed) increases the probability of an internal state, while an abrupt change is not considered immediately with the highest probability.
-These sequences can be also represented with these plots which show respectively the sequence of sensor states (low = green, medium = yellow, high = red) and the probabilities of each internal state:
+These sequences can also be represented with these plots, which show respectively the sequence of sensor states (low = green, medium = yellow, high = red) and the probabilities of each internal state:

 Reference: